aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/svi-profiles.md

             #
             # rt_override supports two formats:
             #   - A single number which will be used in the RT fields instead of mac_vrf_id/mac_vrf_vni (see 'overlay_rt_type' for details).
-            #   - A full RT string with colon seperator which will override the full RT.
+            #   - A full RT string with colon separator which will override the full RT.
             rt_override: <str>

             # By default the MAC VRF RD will be derived from mac_vrf_id_base + vlan_id.